 C.I.T.s are an important part of developing future staff members.
-If a Scout turns 14 during any part of the camping season, he may be eligible to participate in the C.I.T. program.
-After successfully serving in the program, the Scout will be eligible for one half their camp fee to be waived that summer.
+If a Scout turns 14 during any part of the camping season, he or she may be eligible to participate in the C.I.T. program.
+After successfully serving in the program, the Scout will be eligible for one half of their paid camp fee to be refunded at the end of the camp Season.
+Refunds will be disbursed to the Unit's Scout Account and Unit Leaders will handle refunds to the C.I.T.s/Parents.